 (If you’re just here to find a creative brief template to use for your next project, you can find my current form right here.
 Feel free to use it or modify it to meet your needs.)

 What is a Creative Brief?

 A creative brief is a fairly simple document in principle; it’s a summary of the main points a project needs to incorporate into the final design.
 But it’s much more than that.
 It’s the document you can refer to stay on strategy, and it helps you determine the project’s scope with your client.
-The more detailed a brief is, the more effective your copy or design can be and the more pleased your client will be.
-You can deliver better results faster by starting with this simple document, and that’s a great way to build your portfolio, client list, and rates.
+The more detailed a brief is, the more effective your copy or design can be and the better it will work for your client.
+You can deliver better results faster by starting with this simple document, and it’s a great way to build your portfolio, client list, and rates.

 What should be in a Creative Brief?

 There are a few main points that a productive brief should hit: